cocos/cocos-docs/en/cocos-service/agc-remote.md

 ### Verify whether the service is integrated successfully

-When integrating the **Remote Configuration** service in the Android project, a local configuration file `res/xml/remote_config.xml` is added, and a pair of key values are preset for testing and guiding users.
+A local configuration file `res/xml/remote_config.xml` has been added to the Remote Configuration service plug-in.
+When the project integrates **Remote Configuration** service and publishes it to the Android platform, you can see the file in the Android Studio project.
+In the file, a pair of key values are preset for testing and guiding users.
 We can obtain the key value by calling the `getValueAsString` method to determine whether the service is integrated successfully.

 ![](agc-remote/remote-configxml.png)